nuzlanrasjid/nuzlanrasjid.github.io/_projects/wgcna-analysis-010926.md

 **5. Module–trait relationships and evaluation.** Correlated module eigengenes against clinical traits using Pearson correlation and Student's p-value (`corPvalueStudent()`).
-Continuous traits (tumor size, tumor stage) were used directly; PAM50 subtype — a nominal, unordered category — was one-hot encoded rather than integer-encoded, to avoid implying a false ranking between subtypes.
+Continuous traits (tumor size, tumor stage) were used directly; PAM50 subtype, a nominal, unordered category, was one-hot encoded rather than integer-encoded, to avoid implying a false ranking between subtypes.
 Identifier and batch-like numeric columns (`patient_id`, `cohort`) and the near-constant `cancer_type` variable (1,903 of 1,904 samples in a